5-polytope

 In geometry, a five-dimensional polytope (or 5-polytope or polyteron) is a polytope in five-dimensional space, bounded by (4-polytope) facets, pairs of which share a polyhedral cell.

 Definition

-A 5-polytope is a closed five-dimensional figure with vertices, edges, faces, and cells, and 4-faces.
+A 5-polytope is a closed five-dimensional figure with vertices, edges, faces, cells, and 4-faces.
 A vertex is a point where five or more edges meet.
 An edge is a line segment where four or more faces meet, and a face is a polygon where three or more cells meet.
 A cell is a polyhedron, and a 4-face is a 4-polytope.
 Furthermore, the following requirements must be met: